Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

 Lab-1: How does Vitis ultrasound Library work
 ===============================================

-Vitis ultrasound library provides three levels of APIs, L1, L2 and L3.
+Vitis Ultrasound Library provides three levels of APIs, L1, L2 and L3.

 - The APIs in L1 are 2 sets, tool box APIs and All in AIE APIs (naming with kernel_*).
 - The APIs in L2 are 2 sets, tool box Graphs and All in AIE Graphs (naming with graph_*).